AbhyankarSwarali/Python_Projects/README.md

 - Press **Esc** anytime to exit

 ## ⚠️ Note for text document:
-The text document with typing sentences must be present in the same directory oas of the python code.
+The text document with typing sentences must be present in the same directory as of the python code.

 ## 📦 Requirements

-Python 3.6+
+- Python 3.6+

-curses (preinstalled on Linux/macOS, install windows-curses on Windows)
+- curses (preinstalled on Linux/macOS, install windows-curses on Windows)

 ▶️ Usage